joelebeau1/Bumbleship/README.md

 Client Project
 battleship

-- 2 people play
+As a user I would like to...
-- 1 player goes to page to create new game; set game up
+- go to homepage & start a new game w/ user names
-- another player could be directly invited or text, etc. to get second player
+- invite another player using invite code
-- both players should place ships on board game play shows:
+- gameboard creation & place your ships
-- board with shots they’ve taken on other player’s board
+- see hits/misses you've made on other players board
-- maybe small version of their own board
+    - stretch: your own board with hits & misses from other player

+- player 1 gets first shot
-- enter coordinates (A2) to fire
+- player enters coordinates to fire shot (ex: A2)
-- taken to new page to say “hit” (and/or “you sunk x ship) or miss ; “waiting for new turn”
+- if coords have been pervisoly entered, alert player
+- new page diplaying if it was hit/miss/sink, waiting on other player to fire
+  - stretch: ajaxify to keep on same page
+- player 2 repeats entering coordinates & new page
+- repeat unitl winner

-- then taken back to game play page
+- when a winner is determined, both players are taken to a stats page
+- stats page displays...
+  - who won
+  - number of shots fired
+  - hit/miss ratio
-- old pirate age ship names
+  - first/last ship sunk
+- button to redirect back to homepage to start new game

-- user
+- have pirate styles...

-- game detects winner
-- basic stats (shots fired, hit to miss ratio, first ship sunk, last ship sunk)
-- reminded if you hit a coordinate for a second time

-- light blue background
+  - light blue background (like the sea)
   - dark brown ships
   - piratey font
   - no black text (dark gray only)
   - clickable things should pop off the page
+  - pirate ships
+  - kid friendly

+- heroku
+- travis
+- 12 Factor gem

 - open to new names for the game